Churning an Account in California

 Brokers have an obligation to place their clients’ interests ahead

-collect evidence, and develop an effective case strategy to get your entitled
+- And develop an effective case strategy to get your entitled compensation